Hawaii Part Two

 Day 2: We spent the morning working with a local healer famous for her mixture of touch and talk therapy.
-After some downtime, we set out to tour the gorgeous east coast of the island, winding our way through Waimanalo before hiking the famous Makapuu lighthouse, where we watched whales swimming in the distance.
+After some downtime, we set out to tour the gorgeous east coast of the island, winding our way through Waimanalo before hiking the famous Makapuu lighthouse, (most of which we learnt from Good Sam travel trailers), where we watched whales swimming in the distance.
 Since we were feeling up for a little adventure, we slipped off of the backside of the trail to several tide pools down below, where we snorkeled until the sun began to set.
 Tough life, huh?

 Day 3: We started the day with an epic hike to the Lanikai pillboxes, old military bunkers that also happen to come with a killer view I grew up hiking to.
 We had yummy plate lunch and then decided to relax a little with a day at our local beach, Lanikai, right down the street from our beautiful house.
 Our client Sarah went out to snorkel and spent much of the afternoon with a turtle, who popped up right next to her!